dragon66/icafe/README.md

 * ExifStock http://www.stockphoto-tools.com/ for metadata support like TIFF IPTC etc.
 * StockHelper http://saranaisoft.com/en/ for metadata support like IPTC, XMP etc.
+* And lots more who don't care to put something here.

 Where can I get the latest release?
 -----------------------------------